 Remember that any inquiries into your personal credit score are going to hurt that score.
 And a lot of businesses and lenders will perform inquiries when working with you for the very first time.
 You do not want their inquiries to have an effect on your personal credit.

 Hence, if you can help it at all, try not to dip into personal savings or use personal credit cards.
 You want to rely on your business’s creditworthiness, and not your own.

 You can’t get into Dun & Bradstreet’s system without having one, and they are free, anyway.
 A D-U-N-S number differentiates your small business from all others, such as similarly-named companies.
 Dun & Bradstreet requires that you register your business on their site before they will provide a DUNS number.

 Please keep in mind: there are a few slightly different ways of getting a DUNS number if your company is in a specific class.
 These include if your business is an American government contractor or grantee, or your company is Canadian, or you are working as an Apple developer.

 5. At Minimum, File a DBA (But See #4, Below)

 If you run your business as a sole proprietor at least apply for DBA.
 If you do not, then your personal name will end up the same as your business name.
 As a result, you can still end up personally liable for all your small business financial obligations.

-Meet with your tax specialist or financial planner to determine which legal entity (sole proprietor, LLC or S-Corp) will ideally fit your small business and particular financial situation.
+Meet with your tax specialist or financial planner to determine which legal entity (LLC, C-Corp, or S-Corp) will ideally fit your small business and particular financial situation.

 Incorporation can also help to safeguard your personal assets in case of a lawsuit.
 Once your corporation or LLC is registered on your state’s Secretary of State’s site, you can then get a Business Federal Tax ID Number.
 This is so you can open your business’s bank account.

-The IRS keeps it straightforward to do this.
+The IRS makes it easy to do this.
 You can apply on the internet once you ascertain your eligibility.